elastic/azure-dev-docs/articles/java/fundamentals/java-get-started-with-elasticsearch.md

 ![Something went wrong](media/java-get-started-with-elasticsearch/bug.png)

 ### Analysing the bug
-Now from within Kibana, click the **Errors** tab from the **opbeans-java** service page.
+Within Kibana, click the **Errors** tab from the **opbeans-java** service page.

 ![Demo exception](media/java-get-started-with-elasticsearch/demo-exception.png)

 Noice the Group ID, type, and error output.
-Click **Demo exception** which will take you to the stack trace where you can see all the exceptions.
+Clicking **Demo exception** will take you to the stack trace where you can see all the exceptions.
 Clicking the **Metadata** tab will provide many details including the URL where the exception took place.

-Now click **View 1 occurrence in Discover**.
+Click **View 1 occurrence in Discover**.

 ![View in Discover](media/java-get-started-with-elasticsearch/view-in-discover_sm.png)

-Expand the details and notice the metadata that points to this error culprit, which you can filter on by clicking the plus sign.
+Expand the details and notice the metadata that points to this `error.culprit`, which you can filter on by clicking the plus sign.

 ![Error culprit](media/java-get-started-with-elasticsearch/error-culprit.png)